johan162/hpdf_table/docs/ContentLabelCallbacks.md

 We note that we ignore the tag argument.
 Since we only have one table there is no need to use a tag to different from which table a callback comes.

-For the table structure we will re-use our previous example and create a 2x2 table and we get the following table creation code:
+For the table structure we will re-use our previous example and create a 2x2 table, and we get the following table creation code:

 ```c
 void